iharshilbhatt/Blog_Post_Application/README.md

 ● CommentsSection: While initially not included, a comments section could be added in future iterations to foster user interaction and engagement

+### **5. Contact Component**
+ - The Contact component provides users with a way to reach out to the blog owner.
+This component includes:

+ ● Contact Form: Users can fill out a form with fields for their name, email, and message.
+ This form can be validated to ensure all necessary information is provided before submission.

+ ● Submission Handling: Once submitted, the form data can be sent to an email or stored in a database for future reference.